zpnst/macrolang/README.md

 ## csmuc linker

-All the linker does is create a file in its virtual address space into which it writes the fasm macro definitions first, followed by the silly macrolang program code and compiles it with the fasm command <(0_0)>
+The only thing that the linker does is creating a file in its virtual address space into which it writes the fasm macro definitions first, followed by the silly macrolang program code and compiles it with the fasm command <(0_0)>

 ## "Hello, World!"